david810376/CPSC483-Machine-Learn/README.md

 # CPSC483-Machine-Learn
-This is the class project for CSUF cpsc483- Machine learn
+This is the class project for CSUF cpsc483- Machine learn, project is work with group member